loomio/loomio-docs/oric/src/intro-online.md

 ---
 ## When should you use a proposal instead of a poll?

+Proposals are a great way to make a decision with your board.
+For example; approving a financial report, passing a resolution or making an out of session decision.

+Here are a few examples of how Proposals are used to make decisions in a board:

+* Resolution to approve a funding application
+* Resolution to approve new terms of lease
+* Approve annual financial statements
+* Form a subcommittee
+* Approve statement to shareholders
+* Approve strategic plan
+* Inviting a guest to a board meeting
+* Approving CEO hire
+* Accept insurance quotation

 ---
 ## Does the CATSI Act allow us to use Loomio as our statutory obligation?